hellomagazine.comTake a look at all the times the royals have been accident-prone just like us, from Prince William to the Queen

 However, as they've turned their attention to exciting engagements and starting their own families, the royals have found themselves attracting a whole new range of scrapes and grazes.

-The youngest daughter of King Felipe and Queen Letizia of Spain was spotted sporting a painful leg injury this summer.
-Sofia, 13, suffered a fall at the Spanish royals' official residence in Majorca.
+The youngest daughter of King Felipe and Queen Letizia of Spain was spotted sporting a painful leg injury in 2020.
+Sofia suffered a fall at the Spanish royals' official residence in Majorca.
 She was treated at home to five stitches, bandaged up and given a crutch to help her support herself.

-Sofia has been spotted walking with her crutch during the family's engagements in Spain, while also receiving a helping hand from her big sister and future queen, Princess Leonor.
+Sofia was spotted walking with her crutch during the family's engagements in Spain, while also receiving a helping hand from her big sister and future queen, Princess Leonor.

 In 1999, Prince William sported a sling while attending the christening of his godson, Prince Constantine Alexios of Greece, in London.
 Aged 16, William was recovering from surgery on a broken finger but was in high spirits as he chatted with his fellow guests.

-After breaking her left leg during a walking trip at Balmoral in 2010, the Duchess of Cornwall was confined to a wheelchair.
+After breaking her left leg during a walking trip at Balmoral in 2010, the Duchess of Cornwall had to use a wheelchair.

-However, the royal didn't let her impairment stop her from attending her royal engagements, allowing her husband Prince Charles to push her around in her chair.
+However, the royal didn't let her injury stop her from attending her royal engagements, allowing her husband Prince Charles to push her around in her chair.

 The Duchess of Cambridge